-The R-Class evolved from the Grand Sports Tourer concept of 2000, and Mercedes said the production model didn't change much.
-Marketers promote the R-Class for its style, sophistication, luxury and spacious six-passenger capacity.
+The R-Class evolved from the Grand Sports Tourer concept of 2000.
+Marketers promote the R-Class for its style, sophistication and luxury.

 Front and rear design cues are modeled after Mercedes-Benz coupes and sedans.
-Rounded and squat at the rear, the new model flaunts a relatively long profile.
+Rounded and squat at the rear, the R-Class flaunts a relatively long profile, and all R-Class models have 18-inch wheels.

 Privacy glass is standard, and a single-lift tailgate is installed.
 The R-Class' fully independent suspension uses double wishbones up front and a four-link setup at the rear.
 A load-leveling rear air suspension is standard, and the driver can select from three operating modes: Normal, Comfort or Sport.
 Dealer-installed roof rails are available.

-The R-Class provides space for up to six occupants courtesy of three pairs of seats.
+The R-Class provides space for up to seven occupants courtesy of three pairs of seats.
 Space between the first and second row measures 34 inches, with 30 inches between the second and third row.
-There's enough space between the second-row seats to walk through to the third row, and individual seats in both rear rows can be folded.
 An optional second-row console contains additional cupholders, and bottle holders are located in each door pocket.
 The seats have leather inserts, and brown bird's-eye maple wood trims the doors, dashboard and center console.

 The four-spoke multifunction steering wheel features brushed-aluminum accents, and a new electronic gear selector is mounted on the steering column.
 The upper section of the two-tone dashboard arches over the instrument cluster, which holds two cylindrical binnacles for the speedometer and tachometer.